skdeep12/pdf_to_csv_server/README.md

 # Notes
+- I have used sqlite db to store relational data.
 - Assumptions about pdf format

   I have exracted the text from pdf file with pdf2text and then have assumed following things in order to parse the data